-Double Fine's upcoming point-and-click adventure game, Broken Age, cuts through the verb-heavy nature of adventure titles such as Maniac Mansion and Throttle by focusing on one concept: context-based interaction, according to founder Tim Schafer.
+Double Fine's upcoming point-and-click adventure game, Broken Age, cuts through the verb-heavy nature of adventure titles such as Maniac Mansion and Full Throttle by focusing on one concept: context-based interaction, according to founder Tim Schafer.

 In the early days of adventure games, players had several verbs to choose from: pull, push, open and so forth.
 In some cases, it made each new challenge a game of trial and error, as players had to experiment with what they could do.
 Schafer said that in modernizing the genre with Broken Age, streamlining the process was a big part.